 Links below to selected films, each with educational resources.

-The short film, “Making of Barriers,” is one of Ma’aleh’s most popular films.
+The short film, “Barriers” is one of Ma’aleh’s most popular films.
 It is a launching pad for many deep and relevant discussions on Israeli society.
-See the ten minute film here, free:
+See the ten minute “Making of Barriers,” here: